2 TANK MOLOKINI & TURTLE TOWN

 Tuesday, Wednesday, Thursday, Saturday, & Sunday

 Includes: Mask, Fins, Wetsuit, Tanks, Weights, Breakfast, Lunch, Snacks, Drinks, Towels and Reef-Safe Sunscreen

 Items to Bring: Light Jacket, Certification Card and Cash for Gratuity or Merchandise

-Complimentary Transportation from the resort areas on the south and west sides of Maui.
+Complimentary Transportation from the resort areas on the south of Maui.

 - 2 Tank Dive